RayMathew/travel-history-viewer/README.md

 - `USERNAME1`.
   - The primary user.
 Use email or random characters.
 - `PASSWORD1`
-  - Use a bcrypt generator like [this one](https://bcrypt-generator.com/).
+  - Encrypt it using a bcrypt generator like [this one](https://bcrypt-generator.com/).
   - I have accounted for 2 primary users (my wife and me).
 All other users are 'Guests' and don't require a password.
 If you want more than 2 primary users you'll need to modify the code in _root -> auth.ts_.

 Finally, run `npm run dev`.

-## Roadmap
+## Future

-1. Add a 'Stats' screen that gives details like "lifetime distance hiked", "highest peak summited", bar charts of bike rides per year, etc.
+1. Add a dedicated 'Stats' screen that gives details like "lifetime distance hiked", "highest peak summited", bar charts of bike rides per year, etc.
 2. Add a screen to show planned trips.
 The Travel DB already has this data.
-3. Add a fuzzy search feature to find an activity by name or year instead of sifting through all the data with filters.
+3. Add a fuzzy search feature to find an activity by name or year instead of browsing through the data with filters.
 4. Add other activities. e.g.: multiple day treks, snowshoeing.

 ## License